-- Device Name -- AP device name - Periodic Inform Interval -- interval at which the device "calls home" to FlexMaster - Server URL -- URL used by FlexMaster - Service Provider Login Name -- login name for the provider server - Service Provider Login Password and Confirmation -- hidden login password for the provider server - TACACS+ State -- active or disabled
+- Device Name -- AP device name. - Periodic Inform Interval -- interval at which the device "calls home" to FlexMaster. - Server URL -- URL used by FlexMaster. - Service Provider Login Name -- login name for the provider server. - Service Provider Login Password and Confirmation -- hidden login password for the provider server. - Internal Temp.
+Interval (some APs) -- how often the AP reports its internal temperature to FlexMaster. - PoE OUT port (some APs) -- whether the AP supports PoE out to other devices. - LED Control -- Activate or deactivate the Status LEDs on the AP. - TACACS+ State -- active or disabled.

-Associated Clients Monitoring Mode (some APs) -- when enabled, the device periodically sends information on associated clients to FlexMaster
+• Associated Clients Monitoring Mode (some APs) -- when enabled, the device periodically sends information on associated clients to FlexMaster.